To configure a VDI host:

 - Publishing Session Timeout: Specifies the amount of time each session remains connected in the background after the user has closed the published application.
 This option is used to avoid unnecessary reconnections with guest VMs.

-- Allow Client URL/Mail Redirection: Select this option to allow https and mailto links to be opened using a local application on the client computer rather than the server resources.
+- Allow Client URL/Mail Redirection: Select this option to allow http and mailto links to be opened using a local application on the client computer rather than the server resources.

 - Preferred Publishing Agent: Select a Publishing Agent with which the RAS VDI Agent should communicate.
 This can be helpful when site components are installed in multiple physical locations communicating through WAN.
 You can decrease network traffic by specifying a more appropriate Publishing Agent.

 - Allow file transfer command: Allows you to enable or disable the remote file transfer functionality.

 - Allow local to remote drag and drop.
 Enables the drag and drop functionality in a remote application.
 When this option is enabled, an end user can drag and drop files to a remote application on their local device.
 For example, a user can drag and drop a file to the Acrobat reader to open a PDF file.
 Or a user can drag and drop a file to Windows Explorer running on a remote server, etc.

 The RDP Printer tab allows you to configure the renaming format of redirected printers.
 The format may vary depending on which version and language of the server you are using.
 Select the RDP Printer Name Format option specifically for the configured server: